Bill de Blasio: 2020 presidential campaign

 On May 16, 2019, de Blasio announced that he would seek the Democratic nomination for president after releasing a YouTube video in which he said, "I'm Bill de Blasio, and I'm running for president because it's time we put working people first."
 He was the first incumbent mayor of New York City to run for president since John Lindsay, who ran for the Democratic nomination in 1972.

 During his campaign, de Blasio expressed support for increasing the federal minimum wage to $15 an hour.
 On June 19, 2019, he said, "We have to make sure there is a peace settlement in Afghanistan; it obviously has to involve the Taliban.
 Until that point, I don't think it's sensible to take out our troops."
 De Blasio advocated a robot tax and proposed to make large corporations responsible for five years of income tax from jobs that are automated away.

-Despite his large margins of victory during his mayoral races, polls found de Blasio to be widely unpopular.
-The New York Times described his candidacy as a "long shot", citing his low national poll numbers and inconsistent approval ratings in New York City.
-An April 2019 poll found his approval rating at 42% in the city, with 44% of voters disapproving.
-A May 2019 Quinnipiac University poll of New York City voters found that 76% did not want de Blasio to run for president.
-Just before he suspended his campaign, his approval rating had dropped to 33%, with 58% disapproving.

-De Blasio attempted to position himself as a progressive in contrast to the at-the-time front-runner, former Vice President Joe Biden.
-He was hoping to challenge U.S. Senators Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts, both of whom were seen as leaders of the progressive wing of the Democratic party.

 De Blasio's campaign failed to gain traction.
 He was unable to qualify for Democratic primary debates in September and October, which were seen as necessary events for his campaign to maintain viability.
 He regularly polled at 0% among Democratic primary voters, including in his home state.
+A May 2019 Quinnipiac University poll of New York City voters found that 76% did not want de Blasio to run for president.
 After failing to qualify for the third round of primary debates, de Blasio announced the suspension of his campaign on September 20, 2019.
 On February 14, 2020, de Blasio endorsed Sanders.

-In October 2021, the New York City Department of Investigations published a report with findings that "the City has not been reimbursed by the de Blasio Campaign for the travel expenses of the security detail during the Mayor’s presidential campaign, totaling over $300,000."
+In May 2023, the Federal Election Commission issued a $53,000 fine against de Blasio's campaign for accepting improper contributions.

+In January 2025, a judge ruled that de Blasio was responsible for all costs associated with his mayoral security detail's out-of-state travel in connection with his presidential bid; the total cost was $475,000.